-Application : Applied Explanation on : application of the practice The Board is responsible for the performance and success of the Company and the Group.
+Application : Applied Explanation on application of the practice : The Board is responsible for the performance and success of the Company and the Group.
 It provides stewardship in the management of the Group's business activities to create, preserve and increase stakeholder values.
 Every Director of the Company has a legal duty to act in the best interest of the Company and collectively, they are responsible to lead and manage the Group in an effective and responsible manner.
 All Board members are expected to demonstrate good stewardship, act professionally and uphold values of integrity, sincerity and corporate responsibility, having regards to their fiduciary duties in accordance with the prevailing laws and regulations.
-The duties and responsibilities of the Board are set out in the Board Charter (which was reviewed and approved on 6 October 2017) as follows: establishing the corporate vision and mission, and philosophy of the Landmarks Group; establishing strategic and financial objectives and plans for the Landmarks Group; approving the annual budget and business plans, monitors its achievement and evaluates and approves major capital expenditure, capital management and major corporate transactions; identifying, evaluating, managing and monitoring the principal risks and the risk management strategy of the Landmarks Group; reviewing the adequacy and integrity of internal controls and reporting systems, evaluating their effectiveness, and identifying and rectifying deficiencies; and appointing senior management who possess the necessary skills and experience, and approving a succession plan for senior management.
+The duties and responsibilities of the Board are set out in the Board Charter (which was revised and approved on 16 August 2018) as follows: establishing the corporate vision and mission, and philosophy of the Landmarks Group; establishing strategic and financial objectives and plans for the Landmarks Group; approving the annual budget and business plans, monitors its achievement and evaluates and approves major capital expenditure, capital management and major corporate transactions; identifying, evaluating, managing and monitoring the principal risks and the risk management strategy of the Landmarks Group; reviewing the adequacy and integrity of internal controls and reporting systems, evaluating their effectiveness, and identifying and rectifying deficiencies; assessing potential legal actions as they arise, taking steps to protect the Landmarks Group from legal action and to

+skills and experience, and approving a succession plan for senior management,

+and is accessible at www.landmarks.com.my.

-The Board is satisfied that it has met its objectives in 2017.
+The Board is satisfied that it has met its objectives in 2018.

 Explanation for :

 departure

-Largo companios aro roqui red to complete the columns below.
-Non-large companies are encouraged
+Large companies are rec quired to complete the columns below.
+Non-large companies are

-red to complete the columns below.
-Non-large companies are encouraged
+encouraged to complete th e columns below.

-to complete the columns b elow.

 Measure :

 Timeframe :